Brogandaisy/BrightonGlow/README.md

 ## Order Tracking & Admin Updates
 - Users can track their order history and order status within their profile.
 - Admins, staff, or superusers can update the order status on the backend admin panel, which is reflected in the user’s profile (e.g., Processing, Shipped, Delivered).
+- Users can update their profile information, as well as update their skin type for personalised promotions in the future.

 ![BrightonGLOW User Journey](/static/images/readme/bguserjourney3.png)